databubs/Cyclists_2023/README.md

 # Project Description
 The purpose of my case study project is to demonstrate my skills and knowledge as a data analyst.
 I'll be working on a real-world problem and using data to provide insights and recommendations to help solve the problem.
+# Cyclists (IN PROGRESS)
+# Health App (NOT STARTED)

 # Dataset
-The dataset I'll be using is from XYZ Company, a fictional company that sells a variety of products online.
-The dataset includes information about customer demographics, product categories, sales data, and more.
+The CURRET datasets I'll be using Is from the Google Data Analytics Professional Certificate course.
 # Tools and Techniques
 I'll be using a variety of tools and techniques to analyze the data, including:

+R
+SQL

 # My goals for this project are: